Tanfield Group: TX4E

-Tanfield announced the formation of Smith Electric Vehicles US Corp (Smith US) in February 2009 and the company opened for business later that year.

-In March 2010 Smith US made a £37m conditional offer, equating to 50p per Tanfield share, plus a "free" share in Smith US if it subsequently undergoes an IPO and joins the stock market in the near future.

 Controversy

 On 3 July 2008 it was announced in the press that the London Stock Exchange was launching a probe after a collapse in the share price.
 The company was criticised by analysts for poor standards of disclosure and weak financial controls.
 The shares reached a high of 203.5p (valuing the Company at over £700 million) in July 2007 and fell to 5.53 pence (a value of £20 million).
 In April 2008, its annual results disappointed the City and raised questions about its disclosure standards and the high level of cash burn.